 Facts About Left-Handers

-Many respected and famous people are left-handed.
-American Presidents Barack Obama, Ronald Reagan, and Bill Clinton are part of the club, as was Jimi Hendrix, one of the biggest rock stars in the world, renowned for playing a right-handed guitar with his left hand.
+- Many respected and famous people are left-handed.
+American Presidents Barack Obama, Ronald Reagan, and Bill Clinton are part of the club, and so too are famous musicians Céline Dion and Jimi Hendrix, who was one of the biggest rock stars in the world, renowned for playing a right-handed guitar with his left hand.

 Things to do on Left-Handers Day